Table of Contents

 Big Factory = Poor Fit for Startups

 If you add the cost of all the staffing and the overhead, plus add the cost of developing and sampling the product, the costs add up quickly.
 It would require a huge order volume to cover the costs of all these services.
 A high MOQ, then, is a simple way of filtering out the smaller clients who may need more services than they are able to pay for.
-This also explains why many designers and smaller labels feel ignored by these larger factories.
+This also explains why many designers and smaller labels are often ignored by these larger factories.
 It seems like poor customer service, but in reality there’s a very real possibility that they may just be trying to scare you off.
-For most smaller clients, this factory approach to developing a new fashion line is just not going to be feasible.
+For most smaller clients, this direct-to-factory approach to developing a new fashion line is just not going to be feasible.

 The best approach to developing a new fashion line is through a fashion product development company.
 While not strictly an “apparel manufacturer”, a product development company will help move you through the initial steps to prepare your fashion line for manufacturing.
-They may be able to assist with either small scale garment manufacturing.
+They may be able to assist with either small-scale garment manufacturing.
 Or they may at least help with sourcing apparel manufacturers who accept small MOQs.
 What’s an MOQ typically for a product development agency?
 That depends too, but typically you’ll find MOQs to be far smaller than going straight to a factory.

-The Product Development Difference
+The Fashion Product Developer Difference

 Why the smaller MOQ?
 Because the development process is separate from manufacturing.
 The development costs are paid separately.
 Which eliminates the need for a high MOQ.
 A fashion product development company will charge for all the time and materials involved in designing and prototyping the clothing products.
-The costs of prototyping and sampling fashion designs will vary widely, depending on who and where you have it done.
+The costs of prototyping and sampling fashion designs will vary widely depending on where you have it done.
 There’s no standard pricing for fashion product development.
 It’s the same as with any design field: you choose the team you’d like to work with based on their portfolio and references and go with it.

 Price shopping and comparing services is something you’re going to want to do first, before you sign on the dotted line.
 Once you’ve made the decision to work with someone, you could lose a lot of time, progress and money if you decide to switch to another provider.
 Like design, it’s a creative process, so there will be no guarantees.
 If things aren’t working out as you’d hoped, you’ll be free to select another company that you’d like to work with.

 Once the fashion product development process is complete, you’re ready for production.
 If the company offers apparel manufacturing for the type of garment you’re producing, you’re in luck!
-Oftentimes, however, the product development company won’t offer manufacturing.
+Often, however, the product development company won’t offer manufacturing.
 For those items, they may refer you to work with another company.
 Or you may need to source your own apparel manufacturer.
 That part can be a challenge!
 But if you develop your own fashion line correctly, you’ll be able to provide the garment factory with exactly what they need to give you an accurate quote.

 Let’s be honest here.
-If you were a real estate agent, the last thing in the world you want to be doing is taking your weekends off to show houses.
+If you were a real estate agent, the last thing in the world you want to be doing is taking working weekends to show houses.
 Especially to people who aren’t actually looking to buy, right?
 The dreaded tire kickers!
 Asking for quotes from manufacturers whose minimums you know you can’t meet is much the same thing.
 Providing an accurate quote can sometimes take hours.
 And of course it’s unfair to ask someone to unknowingly work for free.
 It’s bad manners.
 But people do it.
 A LOT.
 The more unfair advantage is taken, the less likely an apparel manufacturer is to provide you with a realistic quote when you really need one.

 When you’re out trying to price out your collection, you’re going to run into a lot of factories that are reluctant to quote anything for you.
 Now you understand why that is.
 If you really need a quote, be honest and respectful of their time.
 Build some trust.
 Give them the impression that you’ll be a great client.
-Remember always that your relationship with your manufacturer is just that– a relationship.
-Take good care of your business relationships and they’ll take care of you!